 disease.
 Nab-paclitaxel aims to reduce the level of the enzyme that

 breaks down gemcitabine in tumour cells and so increase the

-applying for a European license.
+NHS.
 Read more about this drug on

 Cancer Support website.

 So it is a good idea to talk to your specialist

 about other chemotherapy treatment options that may be available.

 You may also be eligible to take part in a clinical trial testing